 And in March, 1946 of the year at the test site in New Mexico, the Americans begin tests of the V-2 missiles removed from the Mittelwerk.
 Launched Werner von Braun launches.
 Only half of the launched “Retaliation Missiles” managed to take off, but this did not stop the Americans - they signed a hundred contracts with former German rocket engineers.
 The calculation of the US administration was simple - relations with the USSR quickly deteriorated, and a carrier for a nuclear bomb was required, and a ballistic missile was ideal.

-In 1950, a group of “missiles from Peenemünde” moved to a missile test site in Alabama, where work began on the Redstone missile.
-The rocket almost completely copied the A-4 design, but due to the changes made, the starting mass increased to 26 tons.
-With the tests, it was possible to reach the range in 400 km.
+In 1950, a group of "rocketmen from Peenemünde" moved to a missile range in Alabama, where work began on the Redstone rocket.
+The rocket almost completely copied the design of the A-4, but due to the changes made, the launch weight increased to 26 tons.
+During the tests, it was possible to achieve a flight range of 400 km.

 In 1955, the SSM-A-5 “Redstone” operational-tactical liquid-propellant missile equipped with a nuclear warhead was deployed at US bases in Western Europe.